mjackson/tree-shaking-react-router/README.md

 #### `2-rollup-bundle-production`

 In this test case I continued to use Rollup as before, but switched webpack into production mode, to see if this would be able to eliminate all traces of `HashRouter` from the app's output bundle since it is technically "dead code".
+Unfortunately, [the output bundle](https://github.com/mjackson/tree-shaking/blob/master/2-rollup-bundle-production/build/main.js) still contains traces of hash history. :/

-Unfortunately, it didn't. :/ Onward!
+Onward!

 #### `3-separate-files`

 This test case compiles dependencies using Babel directly into several files, so each package has an `esm` directory with the build. webpack is run in development mode so we can inspect the output more easily.

-The tests still fail in this case (webpack hasn't done any tree shaking), but we some familiar lines in the app's output bundle:
+The tests still fail in this case (webpack hasn't done any tree shaking), but we some familiar lines in [the output bundle](https://github.com/mjackson/tree-shaking/blob/master/3-separate-files/build/main.js):

 ```js
 /*!********************************************!*\